ScotGovAnalysis/welcome/good_coding_practices.md

+This document is a work in progress

 # Good Coding Practices
 Making code easier to understand and modify without changing it's behaviour

 ### Code Smells

-"Code smell is an evocative term for that vague feeling of unease we get when reading certain bits of code.
+> "Code smell is an evocative term for that vague feeling of unease we get when reading certain bits of code.
 It's not necessarily wrong, but neither is it obviously correct.
 We may be reluctant to work on such code, because past experience suggests it's going to be fiddly and bug-prone.
 In contrast, there's another type of code that just feels good to read and work on." - [Jenny Bryan](https://github.com/jennybc/code-smells-and-feels#:~:text=GitHub%3A%20%40jennybc%20%22Code%20smell%22%20is%20an%20evocative%20term,suggests%20it%27s%20going%20to%20be%20fiddly%20and%20bug-prone.)

 ## Contents
 - [Make a README](#make-a-readme)